IntelLabs/t2sp/README.md

     qsub -I -l nodes=1:iris_xe_max:ppn=2
     ```

+[Local] Open a bash shell

-For all the steps below, we assume you are either on a local machine, or on a compute node of DevCloud.
+For all the steps below, we assume you are either on a compute node of DevCloud or on a local machine, except explicitly stated otherwise.

 # Set up the environment (whenever a terminal is open)

-with one of the following commands, according to if you are working on DevCloud or locally, to use an FPGA or a GPU:

 ```
-source ./setenv.sh devcloud fpga|gpu
-source ./setenv.sh local    fpga|gpu
+source ./setenv.sh (devcloud|local) (fpga|gpu)
 ```
+The options say if you are working on DevCloud or locally, and to use an FPGA or a GPU.

 # Build T2SP (whenever you change the source code)